Collections in Java - Beginners Guide

 Table of Contents

-1) An introduction to Java Collections
+1) Introduction to Java Collections

 2) What is the Java Collections Framework?

-3) Hierarchy of Collections Framework
+3) Hierarchy of Collections framework

-4) What are the methods of Java Collections Interface?
+4) What are the Methods of Java Collections Interface?

-5) Everything about Java Collections Interfaces
+5) Everything About Java Collections Interfaces

 6) Everything about Java Collections Classes

-7) Conclusion
+9) Conclusion

-An introduction to Java Collections
+An Introduction to Java Collections

-Java Collections is a fundamental part of the Java programming language.
+Java Collections is a fundamental part of the Java Programming Language.
 Simply put, it is a pre-structured framework to store and manipulate a group of objects, freeing up the user to concentrate on the important parts of the program rather than on the low-level plumbing.

 The Collection is a one-stop solution that can perform all kinds of operations on data, ranging from searching, storing, inserting, manipulation and deletion.
-Thus, it becomes a single unit of objects that provides numerous Classes.
+Thus, it becomes a single unit of objects that provides numerous classes.

-Before moving forward to the topic, first, let’s understand what Collection Interface and Classes are.
+Before moving forward to the topic, first, let’s understand what Collection interface and classes are.

 Collection Classes

 These are user-defined blueprints or prototypes to create objects.
-It is used exclusively with static methods (provided by Interfaces) that operate on or return Collections common to all Objects.
+It is used exclusively with static methods (provided by interfaces) that operate on or return Collections common to all objects.

 Collection Interface

-It is the core Interface implemented by all the Classes in the Collections Framework.
-However, it is implemented indirectly through various sub-types, such as List, Deque, etc. It provides a method for every Collection, thus building a basis for the Collections Framework.
+It is the core interface implemented by all the classes in the Collections framework.
+However, it is implemented indirectly through various sub-types, such as List, Deque, etc. It provides a method for every Collection, thus building a basis for the Collections framework.

 What is the Java Collections Framework?